Better Ingredients. Better Results.

 History and usage:

 L-theanine was identified by Japanese researchers as a naturally occurring substance found in green tea in 1949.
-Shortly after, it was quickly added to foods, drinks and supplements throughout Asia, being touted as the magical ingredient within green tea’s fabled medical history.
-L-theanine is categorized as a plant-derived nootropic, because its perceived benefits are a result of its interaction with key neurotransmitters in the brain.
+Shortly after, it was quickly added to foods, drinks and supplements throughout Asia, touted as the magical ingredient within green tea’s fabled medical history.
+L-theanine is categorized as a plant-derived nootropic because its perceived benefits are a result of its interaction with key neurotransmitters in the brain. *

-Today, L-theanine is thought to reduce the physiological and psychological response to stress.
+Today, l-theanine is thought to reduce the physiological and psychological response to stress.
 It has also been shown to increase mental alertness and attention without stimulating the heart or causing nervousness.
-In fact, L-theanine has been successfully studied to calm mood and reduce sleep disturbances while simultaneously reducing error rates in cognitive tests.*
+In fact, studies on theanine have observed it calm moods and reduces sleep disturbances while simultaneously reducing error rates in cognitive tests.*

 Recent Research*: